 What will be the reaction's direction?
 Which one is the catode and which one is the anode?
 In a voltaic cell, electrons go from positive to negative, moving from anode to catode.

-A voltmeter allows one to establish the flow direction.
+A voltmeter allows one to measure direction of the flow.

-Wee measure a positive potential if the positive terminal of the voltmeter is connected to the catode (and vice versa).
+We measure a positive potential if the positive terminal of the voltmeter is connected to the catode (and vice versa).